1. Purpose of procedures

 HDR Scholarship (International)

 Awarded to an international HDR student based on academic merit.
-Alignment to USC’s Research Focus may also be taken into consideration.
+Alignment to the University’s Research Focus may also be taken into consideration.

 Commensurate with RTP Rates (indexed annually) and conditions,